Check Availability

-Five handpicked places to sleep within a stone's throw of Chester's ancient ramparts
+Five handpicked places to sleep within a stone's throw of Chester's ancient Roman ramparts

 Sleep Where the Romans Stood Guard

-Chester's city walls are the most complete in Britain — nearly two miles of unbroken history wrapping around the city centre.
-These five stays put you right on the doorstep of this remarkable landmark, so you can step outside and be walking the walls within minutes.
+Chester's city walls are the most complete Roman city walls in Britain — nearly two miles of unbroken history wrapping around the city centre.
+These five hotels near Chester city walls put you right on the doorstep of this remarkable 2,000-year-old landmark, so you can step outside and be walking the walls within minutes.
+Whether you're looking for five-star luxury, boutique charm, or a room literally built into the ancient stonework, there is a stay here to suit every visitor.

 The Chester Grosvenor